micmejia/bible-dump/AMPC/Isaiah/Isa 41.md

-I have raised up _and_ impelled to action one from the north [^a][Cyrus], and he comes; from the rising of the sun he calls upon My name [recognizing that his victories have been granted to him by Me].
+I have raised up _and_ impelled to action one from the north [Cyrus], and he comes; from the rising of the sun he calls upon My name [recognizing that his victories have been granted to him by Me].
 And he shall tread upon rulers _and_ deputies as upon mortar and as the potter treads clay.
 [He comes with the suddenness of a comet, but none of the idol oracles of the nations has anticipated it.]